What To Expect in the Branding Process

 All engagements should include a defined set of branding deliverables.
 The process should also offer opportunities for your stakeholders to “check in”.
 These check-ins will allow your agency to collect feedback and to make any necessary revisions.

-Here’s the list of deliverables D2 offers in a soup-to-nuts branding engagement.
+Here’s a list of deliverables you can expect from D2 Creative in our soup-to-nuts branding engagements.

 Discovery Workshop Findings Document

 The findings document incorporates all the information gathered during a Brand Discovery Workshop.
 It has information about your products, services and organizational attributes.
 It lists your brand values, personality & heritage, brand positioning statement, and more.

 Think of your messaging framework as a well that you go to whenever you need to develop new messaging.
 It provides the foundation to ensure that your messaging is consistent and true to your brand.
 Your Messaging Framework includes most or all of these:

 - Your Brand Promise: A short statement for your customers that conveys what you do

 - Brand Value Proposition: A promise of value derived from functional and emotional benefits

 - Brand Positioning: Where you fit in the marketplace

 - Target Audience(s): Your ideal buyers or users